What is Emergency Nurse Practitioner:

 Information relating to patients, their careers and relatives and colleagues within and outside the practice and in relation to the practice as a business will only be shared in accordance with the practice’s Confidentiality Policy, the Data Protection Act and the Freedom of Information Act and in such a way that personal and sensitive patient-identifiable data is protected.

-Other duties of Emergency Medicine Nurse Practitioner
+Other duties of Emergency Nurse Practitioner role

 The emergency nurse practitioner role may, from time-to-time, be asked to undertake other reasonable duties, with appropriate training.
 It is important that all members of staff are prepared to undertake additional or relinquish current duties to maintain service delivery to patients.
 It is expected that requests from the Partners will not be unreasonably refused.

-Emergency Nurse Practitioner Programmes
+Emergency Nurse practitioner Courses and Programmes

 Emergency Nurse Practitioner programmes can be found at the following links: